The Structure of the Majorana Clifford Group: Introduction

-Another motivation arises from the Sachdev-Ye-Kitaev (SYK) model which has recently become one of the most-studied physical systems in the fields of condensed matter and quantum gravity \cite{sachdev_gapless_spin_fluid_1993, kitaev_simple_model_quantum_2015, polchinski_spectrum_sachdev_ye_2016, maldacena_remarks_sachdev_ye_2016, haldar_variational_wavefunctions_sachdev_2021}.
+Another motivation arises from the \emph{Sachdev-Ye-Kitaev (SYK) model}, which has recently become one of the most-studied physical systems in the fields of condensed matter and quantum gravity \cite{sachdev_gapless_spin_fluid_1993, kitaev_simple_model_quantum_2015, polchinski_spectrum_sachdev_ye_2016, maldacena_remarks_sachdev_ye_2016, haldar_variational_wavefunctions_sachdev_2021}.
 Describing a large number of randomly coupled Majorana fermions, it manages to provide a simple toy model for holography, connecting concepts in quantum information and high energy physics.
-Recently, we proposed a tensor network model of the SYK model and analyzed a qubit-based toy model employing random Clifford gates \cite{bettaque_nora_tensor_network_2024}.
-The desire to generalize this toy model to fermionic degrees of freedom was the starting point of this work, although we have deferred any analysis of the corresponding fermionic tensor networks to future work.
-Random sampling from the fermionic Clifford group could also be of use for questions concerning fermionic random circuits and fermionic classical shadows \cite{zhao_fermionic_partial_tomography_2021}.
+Recently we proposed a potential tensor network ansatz for the SYK model, and analyzed a qudit-based toy example of it by employing random Clifford gates \cite{bettaque_nora_tensor_network_2024}.
+The desire to generalize this toy model to fermionic degrees of freedom was the starting point of this paper, although we have deferred any analysis of the corresponding fermionic tensor networks to future work.

-Given these motivations and the broadly important role played by the ordinary Clifford group in quantum information and physics, this paper presents a thorough analysis of the fermionic Clifford group.
-We are primarily concerned with the description and manipulation of systems composed of $2n$ Majorana fermion modes $\chi_i$, $i=1, \ldots, 2n$ obeying
+Given these motivations and the broadly important role played by the ordinary Clifford group in quantum information and physics, this paper presents a thorough analysis of its fermionic counterpart.
+We are hence primarily concerned with the description and manipulation of systems composed of $2n$ Majorana fermion modes $\chi_i$ $(i=1, \ldots, 2n)$, obeying

 and equipped with a fundamental representation on a $2^n$-dimensional Hilbert space.
-Fermion superselection is encoded via their parity symmetry, which is generated by the Hermitian operator
+Such systems exhibit a parity symmetry, which is generated by the Hermitian operator

+This symmetry imposes constraints on valid physical quantities and operations, which are usually referred to as parity superselection.
+In general, such superselection rules dictate that for an observable $O$ (including the Hamiltonian) to be physical, it must obey

+for any two states $\ket{\psi_1}$, $\ket{\psi_2}$ from different superselection sectors (here corresponding to sectors with even and odd parity).
+This implies that states from different sectors can't be put into coherent superpositions, and that the superselection-defining observable (in this case $(-1)^F$) must be conserved.
+Hence we primarily focus on \emph{p-Cliffords}, the subgroup of Majorana Cliffords whose elements commute with $(-1)^F$.